internet4000/4000.network/readme.md

 cloudflare DNS
 - maybe if not `vercel` and subdomain hosting, make it work with `/:gh_username`, as path of the app?
+- to use `*.4000.network` wildcard subdomain with a domain name rented at cloudflare, and a page hosted at vercel, it is required to have a Cloudflare pro plan (mega expensive), because it is the only way to use the vercel nameservers (required by vercel).
+Therefore we cannot do that.

 ### Dependencies